maltsh/PersonalPortfolio/docs/README.md

 # PersonalPortfolio

-PersoalPortfolio is a fully responsive personal portfolio website, responsive for all devices, built using HTML and CSS.
+PersonalPortfolio is a fully responsive personal portfolio website, responsive for all devices, built using HTML and CSS.

 ## Demo